RachWalm/spelling-game/README.md

 My Partner - Ian Harris who has been extremely supportive while I have been working on this project.

 Code institute - For all the information and course content that has contributed to the creation of this project.
+Also to the tutor who solved my problem with a function running twice by spotting that I had called it twice.

 ## Testing